Table of Contents

 Best Time To Shop In Edirne

-Saturday is the best day for a market in Edirne because it hosts the big Saturday market known as the Blue Market.
+Saturday is the best day for a market in Edirne because it hosts the big Saturday market, informally known as the Blue Market by some visitors.
 On Saturdays, all malls and stores are open as usual.

-Monday, Wednesday, and Friday are also good shopping days.
-The Blue Market reopens on Wednesday, but with fewer stalls, while Ulus Market – the city’s largest apparel market – opens on Friday and Monday.
+Wednesday and Friday are also good shopping days.
+A smaller version of the Saturday market is open on Wednesday, while Ulus Market – the city’s largest apparel market – opens on Friday.

 Grocery and Food Shopping in Edirne